shwetasng/Semester-4/Data Communication and Computer Network/Questions.md

 - Ques2.
 Discuss 7 OSI layers
 - Ques3.
 Topology: Different types, Architecture, Advantages/Disadvantages, Applications,
 - Ques4.
 No. of Nodes VS No. of connections
+- Ques5.
+What is a Hub and a Router?
+-